 Besides the ethical problems of enticing potential clients with promises or guarantees, every case is different and there are many, many factors that will effect a possible settlement or trial verdict.
 Legal professionals with experience in handling personal injury claims must fully evaluate a client’s evidence, injuries, insurance, bills, records and much more before ever being able to assess any potential compensation scenarios.
-To best serve a potential client that is investigating their options for hiring a personal injury attorney, it is more accurate and ethical to discuss with them the types of damages that they may be able to recover.
+To best serve a potential client that is investigating their options for hiring a personal injury attorney in Charlotte, NC, it is more accurate and ethical to discuss with them the types of damages that they may be able to recover.

 If you have been involved in a car accident, here are the types of damages that you may be able to recover.